Aggregation and content provision workflows

 Whenever minor issues occur, the is published anyway and details about the issues are

 - tracked via the private ticketing system of the OpenAIRE technical team

 - if the issue depends on the original collected content, it is notified to the affected data source

-- briefly described in the table above, which keeps track of the index and statistics update
+- briefly described in the table below, which keeps track of the index and statistics update

 Manghi P. et al. (2014) "The D-NET software toolkit: A framework for the realization, maintenance, and operation of aggregative infrastructures", Program, Vol. 48 Issue: 4, pp.322-354, https://doi.org/10.1108/PROG-08-2013-0045

 Check the data provider page (https://explore.openaire.eu/search/find/dataproviders) for the complete list of sources